ywamjapan/ywamjapan.org/content/en/training/kobe-2023dts/about.md

 Topics:
 God’s nature and character, Hearing God’s voice, Father Heart of God, Repentance and Forgiveness, Worship and intercession, Fear of the Lord, Lordship, Spiritual Warfare, Unity, Holy Spirit, Evangelism, and Missions

-Deadline for application: 24 March 2023
+Deadline for application: 2 April 2023 (feel free to contact us)

 ## Details